 In the spring and fall, gardeners become highly tuned to weather forecasts.
 As we transition from winter to summer, swings in temperature can bring us above and below freezing for several weeks.
 Many gardeners must be prepared to deploy plant-saving protection by covering plants during freeze events.

-Plant covering can be as simple as the top of a milk jug with the bottom removed, placed overtop a tender vegetable or flower.
-If you’re not a milk drinker, but would like to hunt around for these online the technical term for this type of device is “cloche.”
+Recycle a milk jug: Plant coverings can be as simple as the top of a milk jug with the bottom removed, placed over a tender vegetable or flower.
+If you’re not a milk drinker, but would like to find these online the technical term for this device is “cloche.”

-If you are not willing to sacrifice your bedsheets, there is a versatile material called row cover fabric that is used in the same way, but this product is made to cover and protect plants in the garden.
+Row cover fabric: If you are not willing to sacrifice your bedsheets, there is a versatile material called row cover fabric that is used in the same way, but this product is made to cover and protect plants in the garden.
 Row cover is a white-colored fabric created with thin spun plastic fibers.
-It can be purchased in rolls that are twenty feet long to hundreds of feet long and usually span ten-feet wide.
+It can be purchased in rolls that are 20 feet long to hundreds of feet long and usually span 10-feet wide.
 Row cover comes in different densities.
 Some are very lightweight, while others are a bit more heavy-duty.

-For locations protected from wind, you can place row cover over sturdy wire hoops.
+Wind protection: For locations protected from wind, you can place row cover over sturdy wire hoops.
 In areas that get lots of wind, more substantial frames can be bent out of 10-foot-long metal EMT conduit These structures are called "low tunnels."
-There are lots of how-to videos online to make your own low tunnel frames and many online garden retailers sell different kits or versions of low tunnels.
-Check out my videos for making your own low tunnels below.
+Check out my video below on how to make your own low tunnel.
+Many garden retailers sell different kits or versions of low tunnels.

 Another added benefit to row cover is that it's porous and will let air and moisture through.
 Some gardeners will use plastic film, which works well during much colder weather, however, plastic can hold excess heat on sunny days.
 This means the gardener will need to go out and vent beds covered with plastic sheets on sunny days.